TempletonRobotics7190/researchrobot/README.md

 # researchrobot

-This is the robot with blue bumpers and
+This is the robot with blue bumpers and VictorSPX motor controllers that uses differential drive.

+This robot is meant for testing hardware like sensors, pneumatics, ect.